-We work with school administrators, educators, and parents in public, private, or parochial schools to establish our Internship Depot’s in any location where students want to ramp up the trajectory of their lives by preparing for their future careers even as they move get ready for education after high school.
+We work with school administrators, educators, and parents in public, private, or parochial schools to establish our Internship Depot programs in any location where students want to ramp up the trajectory of their lives by preparing for their future careers even as they move to get ready for education after high school.

 Students who receive that designation are eligible for free life-time memberships in the Rainmakers Club, an online community where participants can build their professional networks and pursue job opportunities.
 Additionally, these newly dubbed Rainmakers can enter the Gig Economy, searching for short-term assignments from employers seeking specific skills.

-Schools that adopt our Rainmakers Internship Preparation Program also receive our Stormy Wannabees Advantage Initiative for freshmen and sophomores and our First Rung program for students in Grade Eight for sending middle schools — all for one low price.
+Schools that adopt our Rainmakers Internship Preparation Program also receive our Stormy Wannabees Advantage Initiative for freshmen and sophomores and our First Rung program for students in Grade Eight for sending middle schools at no extra cost.

 We do not take attendance at our events, give grades, or track students work.
 That responsibility belongs to the student.
 If they choose not to get involved with our offerings, it is unlikely that they will impress their internship Host.